admob-plus/admob-plus/website/docs/cordova/ads/canvas-banner.md

 By default, the CanvasBannerAd is destroyed if the canvas is removed from the dom.

-If you want to keep the ad (for example to use in another canvas), you can use `autoDestroy`,
+If you want to keep the ad (for example to use in another canvas), you can use `autoDestroy`.

 ```js {3}
 var canvasBanner = new admob.CanvasBannerAd({